ziadkassam/Exon/README.md

-A PoC library implementation of Exon: Exactly-Once Oblivious Messaging Protocol
+A PoC library implementation of Exon: An Oblivious Exactly-Once Messaging Protocol
 ---

 Exon is a host-to-host message-based protocol that is optimized to guarantee the exactly-once (EO) delivery of these messages.